jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 how it works.

-**Example:**<br/>
+**Examples**<br/>

-In digital signal processing, one of the most important ideas is the discrete Fourier transform, which depends on complex arithmetic; in a bottom-up approach, we would have to start by teaching or reviewing complex numbers, which is not particularly engaging.
+* In digital signal processing, one of the most important ideas is the discrete Fourier transform, which depends on complex arithmetic; in a bottom-up approach, we would have to start by teaching or reviewing complex numbers, which is not particularly engaging.

   In contrast to writing the mathematics on paper, in a notebook students can use a library that does the discrete Fourier transform for them, so they understand what it is used for, and see the value of learning about it, before we ask them to do the work of understanding it.

+* Some important methods are intrinsically leaky abstractions that require user expertise to use effectively and reliably.
+This is often because truly reliable solutions (if they exist) are disproportionately expensive for common cases.
+Numerical integration and methods for discretizing and solving differential equations often fall in this category.
+In addition to gaining intuition before diving into the details, the top-down pattern can be used to expose these leaks as motivation to understand the methods well enough to explain and correct for the shortcomings.
+For example, one can motivate convergence analysis and verification [@roache2004bpc] by showing a solver that passes some consistency tests, but does not converge (or converges suboptimally) in general; or motivate conservative/compatible discretizations by showing a solver that has been verified for smooth solutions produce erroneous results for problems with singularities or discontinuities.
+  Consider, for example, Gibbs and Runge phenomena, instability for Gram-Schmidt [@trefethen1997numerical], entropy principles [@leveque2002finite], eddy viscosity [@mishra2015accurate], and LBB/inf-sup stability and "variational crimes" [@brenner2008mathematical;@chapelle1993inf].

 **Learning goals:**<br/>
-This pattern is useful for shifting students' focus from implementation details to domain content.
+This pattern is useful for building intuition, context, and motivation before introducing technical domain content instead of building up in a setting where implementation details often take center stage.

 **Audience(s):**<br/>